sannansaleem/UFT-Capstone-team9/README.md

 ## Project Overview
 ### <ins>Background</ins>

-The following project aims to use stock market data previously collected that was available using microsoft excelt services and compiled togeter as a data frame over the past year from when the project was initially founded.
-Using facebooks' Prpphet alrorythm developped in python that utilizes an additive regression model, we aim to predict the movement of stocks of close price 182 days in to the future.
+The following project aims to use previously collected stock market data in Microsoft Excel.
+It was compiled as a data frame using data spanning the past year.
+Using Facebook Prophet's algorithm developed in python that utilizes an additive regression model, we predicted the movement of stocks of close price 182 days in to the future.

-The purpose of the project is to be able to provide traders with insightful information based on past seasonal trends so that data informed decisions can be made and carried out in an environment as unstable as the stock market.
+The purpose of the project is to provide traders with insightful information based on past seasonal trends so that data informed decisions can be made and carried out in the unstable stock market environment.

 ## An overview of the process flow in regards to the data portion of our project is as follows:

 ### Data Collection

-For this purpose, we are collectinng and normalizing stock data for the the database so it can be used in our machine learning mdodel. in order to do this, we are obtaining data microsoft excel's stock history function, cleaning the data in python using numpy and pandas and outputting it as csv files, and using postgresql to create tables for cleane CVSs for or AWS data base.
+For this purpose, we collected and normalized stock data for the database to use in our machine learning model.
+In order to do accomplish this, we obtained data through Microsoft Excel's stock history function, cleaned it with Python using Numpy and Pandas and output it as csv files, and used postgreSQL to create cleaned dataframes for our AWS database.

-Our data base cnfiguration has takes steps as subsequently;
+The steps taken towards this database configuration are as follows:

 #### <ins>Base Database Configuration</ins>
-once our data was stored and accumulated over MS excel, we were able to trore within a pandas dataframe and use amazon webservices to create an AWS RDS instance along with S3 buckets to store our information over a cloud SAAS in the following manner:
+Once our data was stored and accumulated over MS Excel, we were able to store it within a pandas dataframe and use amazon webservices to create an AWS RDS instance along with S3 buckets to store our information over a cloud SAAS in the following manner:

 - Created AWS Relational Database instance.
 - Configured inbound rules for connection.
 - Confirmed pgSQL (pgAdmin) connection to the server.
 - Created S3 buckets to hold data.
 - Configured buckets to be publicly accessible.
 - Uploaded data to buckets.
 - Created Tables within Database.
 - Attempted to classify Record/Variables for Stock Data.
 - Installed Apache Spark & PySpark.
 - Extracted data from S3 buckets in Amazon
 - Came across errors.
 - Attempted manual import of data into tables.
 Did not work as expected.
 - Determined tables value types causing error for import.